 I know that many people will say that it doesn't look like Montalbano.
 And just as many will say that it looks like him.
 It's inevitable: each reader creates his or her own Montalbano.

-This is, as you may have guessed, my contribution to the eigth edition of Novel Food, a literary/culinary event that Lisa of Champaign Taste and I cooked up a few seasons back and have been co-hosting ever since.
+This is, as you may have guessed, my contribution to the eighth edition of Novel Food, a literary/culinary event that Lisa of Champaign Taste and I cooked up a few seasons back and have been co-hosting ever since.

 1 I had never heard of a bread called lunetta, so I did a bit of search on the web.
 I found an atlas of Sicilian breads, which includes a reference to lunedde, votive breads with the imprint of a hand.
 Here I read that these panini are spiral-shaped and that the hand imprint symbolizes Our Lady of Sorrows.
 Unfortunately, I could not find a photo of lunedde nor a mention of sesame seeds on their surface, so I am not sure whether there is a connection.
 On the other hand, the pane casereccio di Lentini is S-shaped and covered with sesame seeds.
 There is also a crescent-shaped bread called laddu or ladduzzu, and the reason I looked at it is that the Italian lunetta means lunette.
 On this page there is a bread called lunetta that is crescent-shaped and seedless.
 In summary, I am still not sure about the Italian connections of KAF's lunetta.
 If anybody is able to provide information, I would be very grateful.